Blip logo

 Why This Works

-• Spend minimums prevent Meta from ignoring tests
+• Spend minimums: Prevent Meta from ignoring tests before they get a fair shot.

 This structure is ideal when: